pzeleznjak/ekv-store/README.md

 - Parameters
     - **Name** - String - Name of the Encrypted Key-Value store to access
+        - can be autocompleted
     - **Password** - SecureString - Master Password of the Encrypted Key-Value store to access
     - **Key** - String - Key of the Encrypted Key-Value record to get
+        - can be autocompleted
     - **AsSecureString** - SwitchParameter - Flag which indicates that the function must return the decrypted value as a Secure String as opposed to a plaintext string
     - **ToClipboard** - SwitchParameter - Flag which ensures that decrypted EKV record is copied to clipboard to be pasted later
         - Can not be used with -AsSecureString flag